 For this cause God delivered them up to shameful affections.
 For their women have changed the natural use into that use which is against nature.
 And, in like manner, the men also, leaving the natural use of the women, have burned in their lusts one towards another, men with men practicing obscenity, and receiving in themselves the recompense which was due to their error.

 The biblical and non-biblical traditions that lie behind Paul’s language in this extract have been the subject of extensive analysis.
 The emphasis on nature does not come from Old Testament traditions; rather, it is derived from Greek tradition, particularly Stoicism, and it had already been applied to Hebrew scripture in the writings of Philo and Josephus.
-As Hayes puts it: “the categorization of homosexual practices as para physin was a commonplace feature of polemical attacks against such behavior, particularly in the world of Hellenistic Judaism.”
+As Richard Hays puts it: “the categorization of homosexual practices as para physin [against nature] was a commonplace feature of polemical attacks against such behavior, particularly in the world of Hellenistic Judaism.”
 Romans 1:27 and the Hellenized version of the Sodom narrative promulgated by Philo were, therefore, close thematic cousins.
-It would not take much to push an educated reader to make a connection between the two.
+It would not have taken much to push an educated reader to make a connection between the two.

 During the formative centuries of Church doctrine, Stoic definitions of “natural” and “unnatural” sexual behavior continued to permeate Christian discourse on the subject of male-male sex.
 The majority of early commentators on Romans understood Paul’s statements about nature in the context of the lex naturalis--the law of nature.
-The earliest extant Latin commentary on Romans--that of Ambrosiaster, writing in Rome in the early 380s--provides a particularly vivid insight into the way such ideas had permeated fourth-century views of homosexual sex.
+The earliest extant Latin commentary on Romans--that of Ambrosiaster, a pseudonymous Christian cleric writing in Rome in the early 380s--provides a particularly vivid insight into the way such ideas had permeated fourth-century views of homosexual sex.
 Ambrosiaster reshaped Stoic tradition, placing the idea of lex naturalis within a Christian context and providing two further kinds of laws (the written Mosaic law and the new dispensation of the Christian scripture), in a kind of a hierarchy of revelation.
 He goes into some detail about the reasons why certain sexual practices are against natural law: they use parts of the body that were not meant to be used in this way.
-Ambrosiaster’s preoccupation with such matters seems to have been based on the popularity of similar practices in contemporary Rome: “even today,” he tells us, scandalized, “one may come upon such women.”
+Ambrosiaster’s preoccupation with such matters seems to have been based on the popularity of same-sex sexual practices in contemporary Rome: “even today,” he tells us, scandalized, “one may come upon such women.”
 The patristic view of unnatural sex is perhaps best summarized by Augustine in his discussion of Romans 1:26.
 Augustine argues that any part of the body that is not made for procreation should not be used for sexual gratification.
 Sex with a prostitute, while immoral, is at least according to nature.
 Same-sex acts, though, are worse than forms of “natural” fornication, as they violate both the law of nature and the law of God.
 The same concepts lay behind Ambrose’s discussion of the Sodomites’ attempted rape of the angels; according to him, the rape of Lot’s daughters would have been better than the rape of males, as the latter goes against nature while the former is at least natural.